K1-ZR/midas-vt-pre/README.md

 </p>

 # Installation
-1. Download the latest version, midas-vt-pre.rar, from [release](https://github.com/K1-ZR/midas-vt-pre/releases) page.
-Then unzip the file.
+1. Download the latest version, midas-vt-pre.rar, from [release](https://github.com/K1-ZR/midas-vt-pre/releases) page, Then unzip the file.
 2. Make sure you have all necessary files in the release package:
     * Gallery folder
     * MIDAS_VT_Pre.exe
     * splash.PNG
-3. Prerequisites:
-Verify [the suitable MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html?s_cid=BB&nocookie=true) is installed on your computer.
+3. Verify [the suitable MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html?s_cid=BB&nocookie=true) is installed on your computer.
 4. Run the target executable:
-MIDAS_VT_Pre.exe
+    * MIDAS_VT_Pre.exe

 **Note:** all the output messages will be stored in STATUS.txt for future reference.
 **Note:** The execution may take several minutes.